nitin42/terminal-in-react/README.md

 Use

 * prop `color` to change the color of the text.
+* prop `outputColor` to change the color of the output text defaults to color prop.
 * prop `backgroundColor` to change the background.
 * prop `barColor` to change the color of bar.
 * prop `prompt` to change the prompt (`>`) color.